 WooCommerce crypto checkout launch checklist

-A launch checklist for merchants who want to add crypto checkout to WooCommerce with clean order handling, wallet instructions, and rollout steps.
+A launch checklist for adding stablecoin checkout to WooCommerce with clear buyer instructions, order status, and rollout steps.

 Set your launch boundary before installing anything

-WooCommerce launches go smoother when product, support, and finance agree on the exact first use case.
-That reduces operational ambiguity when the first live orders arrive.
+WooCommerce launches go smoother when the exact first use case is clear.
+That reduces confusion when the first live orders arrive.

 - Confirm your test store can create and complete at least one successful stablecoin order.